 But do you know there are parts of the body that don’t get the attention they deserve, and that you can do yourself at home?
 Once you know what they are and work on them, you’ll never be the same.
 You’ll feel much more relaxed and happy!

 Pay close attention to these six places where you should receive a massage:

 1. The top of your head

-More than half the people working today claim to be very tired when the workday ends.
+More than half the people working today claim to be very tired when their shift ends.

 A massage on the head (more specifically, the crown of the head) produces a pleasant sensation because it relaxes the muscles of your skull while activating your circulation.